OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 * Logged in users can easily access their "my profile" page under the account dropdown in the navbar.
 This single page displays their default details used at checkout and their past orders.
-Order numbers can be clicked to get a full summary of that particular order.
+Order numbers can be clicked to get a full summary of that specific order.